FlorianEagox/BusinessCardParser/README.md

 The program could also probably load the name dataset files in a stream or asynchronously or at the same time to speed up performance.

 CardParser's constructor could be abstracted to parse the data in a different way (maybe by fetching it) so the code could be used both on a server and in a browser.

+I could also extend the scraping to include addresses but this would be more complicated.